matteo-dinoia/WGL_repo_2024/AP-protocol.md

 `MessageSent(node_src, node_trg, metadata)`: This event indicates that node `node_src` has sent a message to `node_trg`.
 It can carry useful metadata that could be useful display, such as the kind of message, that would allow debugging what is going on in the network.

+## Note on commands and events

+Due to the importance of these messages, drones MUST prioritize handling commands from the simulation controller over messages and fragments.

+This can be done by using [the select_biased! macro](https://shadow.github.io/docs/rust/crossbeam/channel/macro.select_biased.html) and putting the simulation controller channel first, as seen in the example.

 # **Client-Server Protocol: High-level Messages**

 These are the kinds of high-level messages that we expect can be exchanged between clients and servers.